5 Day Fitness & Meal Plan

 Jaime Heer, FNTP

-Jaime Heer is a certified Functional Nutritional Therapy Practitioner based in Santa Barbara, CA. She loves empowering people to improve their lives through holistic nutrition & lifestyle changes.
+Jaime Heer is a certified Functional Nutritional Therapy Practitioner based in Santa Barbara, CA. She loves empowering people to improve their lives through holistic nutrition & lifestyle modifications.

 As your FNTP she'll work with you to help address the root causes of your health concerns.
 Using a holistic approach, she'll determine an individualized whole foods diet & lifestyle protocol that will allow your body to activate it's innate healing abilities in order to achieve optimal health.
 Jaime would love to connect and help you to properly nourish your belly to fuel your life!

 Faith Mickler is a certified Personal Trainer and Mindset Coach based in Santa Barbara, CA. She understands the importance of having a positive attitude in order to successfully achieve personal goals and works closely with clients to develop a physical fitness routine that they enjoy while also experiencing measurable results.